victxrrr/thesis/section_3/zoo.typ

 At the time of the previous study @Gamba, the options for porting existing C++ code to a GPU-capable implementation were quite limited and often hardware-dependent.
 The most popular among them is the Compute Unified Device Architecture (CUDA) @CUDA, a proprietary framework developed by NVIDIA that supports only its GPUs.
 As a strategic response, AMD developed HIP @HIP, a C++ runtime API that allows developers to write code compilable for both AMD and NVIDIA GPUs.
-Its syntax is intentionally close to CUDA#footnote[Mainly, replacing `cuda` prefixes with `hip`.] to ease code conversion#footnote[AMD also provides an automation tool called `hipify`.] from CUDA to HIP.
+Its syntax is intentionally close to CUDA#footnote[Mainly, replacing `cuda` prefixes with `hip`.] to ease code conversion#footnote[AMD also provides an automation translation tool called `hipify`.] from CUDA to HIP.
 Originally, OpenCL @OpenCL was the primary method for GPGPU on AMD and Intel hardware.
 It is a cross-platform parallel programming standard compatible with various accelerators, including NVIDIA, AMD, and Intel GPUs.
 However, it is less popular in the scientific community due to limited performance portability @Henriksen and lower productivity, requiring more code to achieve the same results @Martineau.

 Additionally, the OpenACC @OpenACC programming standard uses directives for NVIDIA/AMD GPU offloading, making it the GPGPU equivalent of OpenMP.
 This approach is well-suited for inexperienced developers @Czarnul.
 More recently, OpenMP introduced GPU offloading via compiler macros, but its performance remains slower than OpenACC @Usha, @ZHANG.

 During the past decades, NVIDIA was the uncontested leader in the consumer GPU and HPC markets.
 Nowadays, AMD and Intel have become serious competitors @Wang.
 For example, many new HPC infrastructures use non-NVIDIA hardware, such as the European LUMI supercomputer with AMD Instinct GPUs @LUMI.
 Meanwhile, Intel has launched its Arc GPUs, increasingly featured in mainstream laptops.

 Facing increasing heterogeneity in computing platforms, the HPC community has developed high-level abstraction libraries such as Kokkos @Kokkos, RAJA @Raja, SYCL @Sycl, and Alpaka @Alpaka.
 These are built on traditional GPGPU languages like CUDA, HIP, and OpenCL, allowing users to avoid hardware-specific details by handling backend code within the libraries.
 This enables developers to write self-contained C++ programs, unlike CUDA and OpenCL, which separate host and device code.
-The key advantage is a single source file supporting multiple backend targets, including serial and OpenMP-based CPU versions, while ensuring minimal overhead and performance portability.
-Additionally, these implementations are future-proof, as maintainers can adapt the libraries to emerging hardware like FPGAs or DSPs without requiring major user code rewrites.
+Indeed, since they extend the regular C++ language with new keywords, the kernel code must be embedded in `.cu` and `.cl` files, respectively.
+The key advantage brought by abstraction libraries is a single source file supporting multiple backend targets, including serial and OpenMP-based CPU versions, while ensuring minimal overhead and performance portability.
+Additionally, these implementations are future-proof, as maintainers can adapt the libraries to emerging hardware like Field-Programmable Gate Arrays (FPGAs) or Neural Processing Units (NPUs) without requiring major user code rewrites.
 Notably, Kokkos documentation indicates ongoing backend development.

 The latest SYCL standard, SYCL 2020 @SYCL2020, was developed by Khronos, the group behind OpenCL.
+The main difference from other libraries is that SYCL is merely a specification defining an API with expected behaviors, without providing an implementation.
 Various implementations support SYCL 2020 specification to different extents, using different compilers and backends.
 Notable examples include DPC++ @DPCPP (Intel), ComputeCpp @ComputeCPP (Codeplay), triSYCL @triSYCL, AdaptiveCpp (formerly hipSYCL) @hipSYCL, and neoSYCL @neoSYCL, each targeting different hardware platforms.
 Note that SYCL can also serve as a backend for both Kokkos @KoSYCL and RAJA @RaSYCL.

 A visual summary of the approaches discussed so far is presented in @Parallel.